vmware-archive/node-examples/book-service/README.md

 1. View the `manifest.yml` file to verify that the service instance matches the one specified in the `cf create-service` command above.
-If you have been following these instructions, it is `PCC-noTLS`.
+If you have been following these instructions, it is `PCC-TLS`.
 Edit manifest.yml, if necessary, to make sure it specifies the service instance you created.

     ```
   services:
-   - PCC-noTLS
+   - PCC-TLS
     ```

 1. With a current working directory of `node-examples/book-service`,